meteorlxy/vue-showdown/docs/guide/README.md

-// OR: import as a Vue component import Vue from 'vue' import { VueShowdown } from 'vue-showdown'
+// OR: import as a Vue component import Vue from 'vue' import { VueShowdown } from 'vue-showdown' // remember to import the esm build of vue-showdown, i.e. vue-showdown.esm.js

 Vue.component('VueShowdown', VueShowdown)
 ```